Murder of Darren Goforth: Arrest and legal proceedings

 The next morning, Miles was brought in for questioning as a person of interest after investigators linked his car to the one driven by the killer.
 He was arrested and charged with capital murder after a Smith & Wesson .40-caliber handgun discovered in a baseball bag in Miles's garage was confirmed through ballistics tests to be the same one used to kill Goforth.
 Several items were seized from the home by police, including clothes matching the ones said to be worn by the shooter and 34 rounds of ammunition.
 Authorities do not believe anyone else was involved in the killing.

-The ongoing investigation has been marred by police and judicial misconduct.
+The investigation was marred by police and judicial misconduct.
 Harris County Deputy Craig Clopton was fired on October 24, 2015, for inappropriate sexual misconduct toward a witness in the case; Presiding Judge Denise Collins recused herself for undisclosed reasons.

 On February 10, 2016, the Harris County Sheriff's Office fired another deputy, Marc De Leon, involved in the investigation.
 Harris County Sheriff Ron Hickman said that De Leon was fired for being untruthful to investigators, but some Houston media outlets are reporting that De Leon also had a consensual sexual relationship with the witness.
-The Houston Chronicle reported on February 10 that a third HCSO deputy is also under investigation for having a sexual relationship with the same witness.
+The Houston Chronicle reported on February 10 that a third HCSO deputy was also under investigation for having a sexual relationship with the same witness.

 Miles was charged with capital murder and held without bond.
 On September 13, 2017, in order to avoid the death penalty, Miles pleaded guilty to murdering Goforth and was sentenced to life in prison without parole.